Japanese battleship Nagato: Battle of Leyte Gulf

 Kobe was promoted to rear admiral on 15 October.
 Three days later, Nagato sailed for Brunei Bay, Borneo, to join the main Japanese fleet in preparation for "Operation Sho-1", the counterattack planned against the American landings at Leyte.
 The Japanese plan called for Ozawa's carrier forces to lure the American carrier fleets north of Leyte so that Vice Admiral Takeo Kurita's 1st Diversion Force (also known as the Center Force) could enter Leyte Gulf and destroy American forces landing on the island.
 Nagato, together with the rest of Kurita's force, departed Brunei for the Philippines on 22 October.

 In the Battle of the Sibuyan Sea on 24 October, Nagato was attacked by multiple waves of American dive bombers and fighters.
 At 14:16 she was hit by two bombs dropped by planes from the fleet carrier Franklin and the light carrier Cabot.
-The first bomb disabled five of her casemate guns, jammed one of her Type 89 gun mounts, and damaged the air intake to No. 1 boiler room, immobilizing one propeller shaft for 24 minutes until the boiler was put back on line.
+The first bomb disabled five of her casemate guns, jammed one of her Type 89 gun mounts, and damaged the air intake to No. 1 boiler room, immobilizing one propeller shaft for 24 minutes until the boiler was put back online.
 Damage from the second bomb is unknown.
 The two bombs killed 52 men between them; the number of wounded is not known.